 An important motivation for multilevel modelling is the fact that most social processes we wish to model take place in the context of a hierarchical social structure.
 The assumption that social structures are purely hierarchical, however, is often an over-simplification.
 People may belong to more than one grouping at a given level of a hierarchy and each grouping can be a source of random variation.
 For example, in an educational context both the neighbourhood a child comes from and the school a child goes to may have important effects.
 A single school may contain children from many neighbourhoods and different children from any one neighbourhood may attend several different schools.
-Therefore school is not nested within neighbourhood and neighbourhood is not nested within school: instead, we have a cross-classification are similar to those of ignoring an important cross-classification.
+Therefore school is not nested within neighbourhood and neighbourhood is not nested within school: instead, we have a cross-classified structure.
+The consequences of ignoring an important cross-classification are similar to those of ignoring an important hierarchical classification.